816: Leo III, the Pope whose aggressive plan to crown Charlemagne gave the Jews of the Rhineland a comparatively benign ruler, passed away today.

 1912: A kosher kitchen was installed at Ellis Island for use by immigrants.

-1916: Birthdate of Irwin Allen.
-Allen gained fame as a producer of disaster movied.
+1916: Birthdate of Irwin Allen who gained fame as a producer of disaster movies.
 Allen helped bring to the screen two of the most famous disaster films ever made – The Poseidon Adventure and The Towering Inferno.
-His name is now synonymous with the genre – a name that can also be spotted amongst the tombstones of late and great Jewish performers in LA’s
+His name is now synonymous with the genre – a name that can also be spotted amongst the tombstones of late and great Jewish performers in LA’s Mount Sinai cemetery.

 1920: Birthdate of Dave Berg.
 Berg gained famed as a cartoonist for "Mad Magazine".
 He passed away in 2002.